jamo254/jamo254/README.md

-### Hi there , I am Fred a software engineer and a tech lover👋
+### Hi there , I am Fred a software engineer and a tech lover 👋

 ### About me

 - 🔭 I’m currently working on React.js projects
 - 🌱 I’m currently learning Node.js & MongoDb